Supplement FAQs: Most Asked Questions in Pakistan Answered

 Which supplements help with PCOS in Pakistan?

-- Folate/Folic acid: Essential for women trying to conceive.
+- Folate/Folic acid: essential for women trying to conceive.
 Often combined with myo-inositol.

-- Omega-3: Reduces inflammation and androgen levels.
+- Omega-3: reduces inflammation and androgen levels.

 What supplements help with male fertility?

-- Antioxidants (Vitamin C, E, selenium): Protect sperm DNA from oxidative stress.
+- Antioxidants (Vitamin C, E, selenium): protect sperm DNA from oxidative stress.

 Can supplements help with joint and bone health?